- Concrete slabs home

 After concrete placement, you have a whole new set of issues to address, such as proper placement and spacing of control joints and adequate curing.
 The timing and execution of these post-pour activities are equally essential to good slab performance, since rapid drying of a slab and improper installation of control joints can lead to inadequate strength and unwanted cracking.
 Concrete that is moist cured for at least seven days is about 50% stronger than uncured concrete.

-Here are some useful links to information that can guide you through the steps required to build high-quality concrete slabs on grade and help you avoid mistakes that can lead to poor performance, or even worse, slab failure.
+The information in this section will guide you through the steps required to build high-quality concrete slabs on grade and help you avoid mistakes that can lead to poor performance, or even worse, slab failure.
 You’ll also find advice on concrete mix design and calculating the water-cement ratio.